 Yellowstone is one of the most visited and first national parks in the United States.
-Yellowstone National Park attracts around 2 million visitors each year.
+This National Park attracts around 2 million visitors each year.
 From late April through mid-September is the best time to visit Yellowstone.
-Why is this the case?
-The main reason for this is that there is less traffic at certain times, resulting in shorter lines at major attractions.
+So, why is this the case?
+The main reason is less traffic at certain times, resulting in shorter lines at major attractions.

 The various biomes and geothermal features of Yellowstone are well-known.
 Witness the South Central Rockies forests eco-region with subalpine woods and amazing fauna at Yellowstone National Park.

-The park is home to the world’s tallest active geyser, the Steamboat Geyser, which is located in the Norris Geyser Basin.
-There are at least 10,000 thermal features in this area, including hot springs, mud pots, fumaroles, and geysers.
+The park is home to the world’s tallest active geyser, the Steamboat Geyser, in the Norris Geyser Basin.
+This area has at least 10,000 thermal features, including hot springs, mud pots, fumaroles, and geysers.

 Here are some of the most famous geysers of Yellowstone National Park: